PSYR3X/telefeed_docs/docs/commands.md

 * <b>Action:</b> Used to specify what you want to do with the command.
 Supported actions are <b>Add, Remove, Change</b> and <b>Clear</b>.
 * <b>Feature</b> Some commands contain more than one feature inside.
 With this argument you need to specify which feature you want to use.
 * <b>Amount</b> Specify the amount in numbers for the given command.
 Commands such as /delay use this argument to specify seconds.
+* <b>Source</b>  -> The destination chat you want to use the TeleFeed command with.
+Can be user, bot, channel, group or supergroup.
+* <b>Destination</b> -> The destination chat you want to use the TeleFeed command with.
+Can be user, bot, channel, group or supergroup.
+* <b>Limit</b> -> Clone command specific argument.
+Used to limit the number of message the clone commands processes.

 ## Connect